strawhat19/ProductIVF/README.md

 ![Screenshot of Application Light Mode](./assets/ProductIVF-v001-Light-Mode.png)

 ## About
 I used Next js to make this site which is a playground for developers to mess with and test out code.
+Right now, I'm messing with Drag and Drop to make my own sort of to do list or kanban board app.
+I Wanted a way to quickly manage lists, to do lists, and subtasks.
+I used lots of productivity and project management apps, but they all seemed to be missing some feature I liked, so I'm experimenting with making my own just for fun!
+Once this app is done, I plan to use the board to help myself get into the world of machine learning and learn AI!

 ## Table of Contents
 * [About](#about)